Getting Close

 Welcome to the Sand Tiger Shark web page.

-You will find information about sharks in general and
+Here you will find information about sharks in general and

 the Sand Tiger in particular as well as some great links to related web sites.